danlessa/bird-game-jam-2024/README.md

 ## Author

-Created and maintained by the Phaser Editor 2D team.
+Created and maintained by Danilo, Gregório and Fernando